-- "Your attention please...please evacuate all buildings.
+"Your attention please...please evacuate all buildings.
 Evacuate all buildings.
 Teachers and students are to evacuate to their designated assembly area.
 Lock doors as you are exiting.
-Evacuate all buildings." - 1.
-Principal or designee initiates fire alarm. - 2.
-Teachers instruct students to evacuate building, using designated routes and assemble in their assigned assembly/shelter area. - 3.
-Once assembled, teachers and students stay in place until further instructions are given.
+Evacuate all buildings."

+- 1. Principal or designee initiates the fire alarm. - 2.
+Teachers instruct students to evacuate the building using designated routes and assemble in their assigned assembly/shelter area. - 3.
+Once assembled, teachers and students remain in the assembly area until "ALL CLEAR" or further instructions are given.